 The display you see today grew from a humble cherry tree which had a single set of outdoor lights on display each Christmas.
 As Karl grew up, the display started to grow more, with his father adding more lights whilst young Karl would stand on the bottom of his ladder watching over the proceedings.
-This year I am pleased to see we finally have a tree back!!

 Today the display is bigger than ever and the lights dance in time to festive music.
 In 2011 we were filmed by a Channel 4 TV crew who made a documentary called King of Christmas Lights!
 This is a documentary following Karl, his family and the display as well as 2 other displays- showing the ups and downs of lighting displays and the reasons behind why we continue to do this each year- it is worth a watch for the laughs that we create as a family!

 This show is currently available in parts here:

 Part 1: https://vimeo.com/35953568

 In 2011 and 2012 the 'house band' Claus and the Paws also joined in.Claus and the Paws, was the UK's first animatronic/robotic display used at a private domestic display.
 Karl strives to keep constructing and innovating new ideas that you cannot simply buy in store, a lot like his 3D printed snowflakes and MERRY CHRISTMAS illumination.